Sony RX10 III vs Panasonic FZ300

 |133 x 94 x 127 mm, 1051 g||132 x 92 x 117 mm, 691 g|

 Body comparison: Sony RX10 III vs Panasonic FZ300

 An illustration of the physical size and weight of the Sony RX10 III and the Panasonic FZ300 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ300 is somewhat smaller (3 percent) than the Sony RX10 III.
 Moreover, the FZ300 is markedly lighter (34 percent) than the RX10 III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 Concerning battery life, the RX10 III gets 420 shots out of its NP-FW50 battery, while the FZ300 can take 380 images on a single charge of its DMW-BLC12 power pack.
 The power pack in the RX10 III can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.